-We are an international group of resilience experts, from Stockholm Resilience Centre, Resilience Alliance and the Australian Resilience Centre, committed to translating resilience science into practical approaches for navigating towards a more sustainable, safe and just future.
+Wayfinder was created by an international group of resilience experts, from Stockholm Resilience Centre, Resilience Alliance and the Australian Resilience Centre, committed to translating resilience science into practical approaches for navigating towards a more sustainable, safe and just future.
 For the past 15 years, we have been working with resilience assessment approaches, in a variety of contexts around the world.

 Dr. Elin Enfors-Kautsky

 Elin worked as a researcher at Stockholm Resilience Center, Stockholm University, from 2009 to 2019.
 She took the initiative to the Wayfinder project, and led its development throughout the whole creation and writing process.
 She is passionate about translating her knowledge of the sustainability science frontier into practical tools and approaches that can contribute to changing society for the better.
 After a successful launch of Wayfinder Elin now works full time as a resilience practitioner.